Health care in Spain

 Spain operates a universal health care system.
 According to the Organisation for Economic Co-operation and Development, total health spending accounted for 9.4% of GDP in Spain in 2011, slightly above the OECD average of 9.3%.
-The Spanish health care system is ranked as the 7th most efficient healthcare in the world, as indicated in the year 2000 in a report by the World Health Organization.
-Spain's healthcare system ranks 19th in Europe according to the 2018 Euro health consumer index.
-Spain is ranked 1st in the world in organ transplants.
+Spain's healthcare system ranks 19th in Europe according to the 2018 Euro Health Consumer Index.
+As of 2016, Spain is ranked 1st in the world in organ transplants.

-The public sector is the main source of health funding.
-In Spain, 73% of health spending was funded by public sources in 2011, very close to the average of 72% in OECD countries.
-Since 2010, real term spending on healthcare has declined in Spain.
+In 2000, the Spanish health care system was ranked as the 7th most efficient healthcare in the world, as indicated in a report by the World Health Organization.
+In 2011, the public sector was the main source of health funding with 73% of health spending funded by public sources, very close to the average of 72% in OECD countries.

 Hospitals

 In an emergency, people can go straight to a hospital A&E. For any other type of hospital treatment a referral from a doctor is required.
 There are public and private hospitals, with the former providing free treatment.
 As some hospitals offer both private and state healthcare services, the presentation of a social security card, an EHIC, or proof of private insurance is advisable.

 As hospital doctors do not issue prescriptions, after discharge, patients take the hospital medical report to a pharmacy for prescriptions to be filled.

-In Spain patients have the right to read their own patient records, but there is evidence that this is not well publicized.
+In Spain patients have the right to read their own patient records, but as of 2015 there was evidence that this is not well publicized.